pocokhc/simple_distributed_rl/examples/raw/README.md

 This is where the basic flow code in the SRL library is located.
-The code under the srl.runner distribution is not used.
+The code under the 'srl.runner' distribution is not used.